mmmmermmmm1/slam-ransomware-builder/README.md

  - the installer has been updated with a much nicer menu and from the same menu the next programs (mbr builder, screen locker builder...) can be opened.

+ # update 1.4
+ - a log console was added to see everything that happens and if there is any error you can see it in a simpler way.

+ - 1 bug fixed

+ - security has been improved and if you try to decompile the executable it will be much more difficult to find the password because now it is also base64 encrypted.

  main menu in english:

   ![](https://github.com/AnderMoralDiaz/slam-ransomware-builder/blob/main/principal%20espa.png?raw=true)